Dylan Tombides: Legacy

-In February 2015, The "Dylan Tombides DT38" charitable foundation was launched with the aims of fundraising, raising awareness of testicular cancer and of the education of young people on the subject.
+In February 2015, the "Dylan Tombides DT38" charitable foundation was launched with the aims of fundraising, raising awareness of testicular cancer and of the education of young people on the subject.

 In September 2015, a statue was unveiled at the Perth Oval commemorating his life.

-Among his former teammates, George Moncur had Tombides' name tattooed onto his arm, and Elliot Lee chose to wear the number 38 shirt when loaned to Luton Town.
+Among his former teammates, George Moncur had Tombides' name tattooed onto his arm, and Elliot Lee chose to wear the number 38 shirt at Luton Town and Wrexham in Tombides' honour.

 On Easter Monday 2016, West Ham United staged a testimonial match for their captain Mark Noble between West Ham United and a West Ham "All-Star" Team consisting of former West Ham players.
 Noble donated the proceeds from the match to three charities, one of which was the DT38 Foundation.
 Towards the end of the game, Taylor Tombides came on as a substitute for the All-Star XI, wearing a number 38 shirt in honour of his late brother.
 He also scored the fifth goal for the All-Stars in a 6–5 win for West Ham.